senecahinds/OSXContainerHost/README.md

 ```
 (Or alternatively, add: `export DOCKER_HOST=tcp://192.168.200.3:2375` to whatever shell rc is relevent to your system)

+Verify docker is running correctly with ```docker ps```.
+If this command returns an error try running `vagrant reload`.
+It seems to take a reload to get docker to run correctly for some reason after a newly created vm.

 #### Rsync
 ```
 $ vagrant rsync-auto